Share this post

 Melatonin supplementation:

-Melatonin supplementation can be truly life-changing for a person and so while I am not adamant on not using melatonin to support proper sleep- I do think it should be used with caution specifically with children but also know it can create that mental dependency and needing melatonin to fall asleep.
-If you were to use melatonin for an occasional use like for traveling like we said- I see no issues in doing so I want you to understand though that melatonin will not be responsible for keeping you asleep.
-It’s only job is to help you to rest enough to fall asleep and then if you keep finding yourself awakening through the night this is why and it has not solved the issue.
+Melatonin supplementation can be truly life-changing for a person.
+I am not adamant on not using melatonin to support proper sleep.
+However, I do think it should be used with caution (specifically with children).
+Melatonin can create that mental dependency and needing melatonin to fall asleep.
+If you were to use melatonin for an occasional use like for traveling like we said- I see no issues in doing so.

 Also realizing if you are regular requiring a melatonin supplement to get to sleep you must understand that you are missing a bigger piece of the puzzle underneath that in those are the kinds of things we would be looking to address.